Foot fetishism: Relative frequency

 It was concluded that the most common fetishes were for body parts or for objects usually associated with body parts (33% and 30%, respectively).
 Among those people preferring body parts, feet and toes were preferred by the greatest number, with 47% of those sampled preferring them.
 Among those people preferring objects related to body parts, 32% were in groups related to footwear (shoes, boots, etc.).

-Foot fetishism is the most common form of sexual fetish related to the body.
+According to Ian Kerner, foot fetishism is the most common form of sexual fetish related to the body.

 In August 2006, AOL released a database of the search terms submitted by their subscribers.
 In ranking only those phrases that included the word "fetish", it was found that the most common search was for feet.

 Foot fetishism may be more common in men than in women.
-Researchers using a polling agency to conduct a survey of the general Belgian population in 2017 found that of 1027 respondents, 76 of the men (17%) and 23 of the women (4%) answered "Agree" or "Strongly agree" to a fetish interest in feet.
+Researchers using a polling agency to conduct a survey of the general Belgian population in 2017 found that 76 of the 459 male respondents (17%) and 23 of the 565 female respondents (4%) answered "Agree" or "Strongly agree" to a fetish interest in feet.

+In "Tell Me Me What You Want" by Justin Lehmiller, about 14% of respondants claimed to have some sort of sexual interest in feet.
+In his study, gay and bisexual men were the most likely to have sort of fetishism of feet, and heterosexual women were the least likely.
+He stressed that the number of those with a high amount of foot fetishism (those who are only able to climax from feet or prefer feet compared to other types of activity) are likely lower than the study rate.

 Causes

-Similar to other forms of sexual fetishism, no consensus has yet been established about the specific causes of foot fetishism.
+Similar to other forms of sexual fetishism and other paraphilias, no consensus has yet been established about the specific causes of foot fetishism.
 While many works on the topic exist, their conclusions are often regarded as highly speculative.
-In a general sense, sexual fetishism can be caused by a number of factors, no singular cause for any type of fetishism has been conclusively established.

-The cortical homunculus (also known as Penfield's Homunculus), a map of the human brain illustrating respective locations for where different parts of the body are processed, shows a possible link between the feet and toes to the genitalia.
-There exists controversy regarding this neural crosslink, as some medical professionals have been known to question the simplicity of the map in comparison to reality.

-Foot fetishism may be caused by the feet and the genitals occupying adjacent areas of the somatosensory cortex, possibly entailing some neural crosstalk between the two.
-Neuroscientist V. S. Ramachandran proposed that an accidental link between these regions could explain the prevalence of foot fetishism.

-Desmond Morris considered foot fetishism the result of mal-imprinting at an early age, the tactile pressure of a foot/shoe being important in this.
-Freud's reading of foot fetishism also involved early imprinting, but he considered the smell of feet significant in this, as well as the foot as a penis-symbol/surrogate (castration complex, especially when encountered while voyeuristically exploring the female body from below).
-Otto Fenichel similarly saw castration fear as significant in foot fetishism, citing a future fetishist who as an adolescent said to himself "You must remember this throughout life – that girls, too, have legs", to protect himself from the fear.
-Where fear of the (castrated) female body is too great, desire is felt not for shoes on female feet but for women's shoes alone, without women.
+Currently widely accepted etiological models hypothesize paraphilias to originate from a complex set of neurological, cultural, and psychodynamic factors in a given person.
+Different paraphilias may have different causes, and there is no guarantee that two persons with the same paraphilias as the other would be interested in the same aspects of it or have the same ultimate cause for its development.
+For example, some individuals with a foot fetish are attracted to foot odor, while others are not.
+Culturally, ideas on practices regarding "beautiful feet" often influence the types of foot fetishes that are developed in that society, such as foot binding fetishism in China.